Energy-optimal Three-dimensional Path-following Control of Autonomous Underwater Vehicles under Ocean Currents: 3D energy-optimal path following control

 Using \eqref{eq:power conversion} and \eqref{eq:approximated thruster inputs}, the power consumption of all thrusters is then computed as

-For energy consumption computation, the travel time (or the total travel speed) is also required.
-Following the analysis in~\cite{yang2020robust}, the vehicle speed towards the LOS position is used in this study to compute the travel time to the desired waypoint.
-Denote $U_c$ and $\psi_c$ as the magnitude and direction of the ocean current in the horizontal plane. $\psi_d$ is the direction of the line between the vehicle current location and the LOS position (see Fig.~\ref{fig:Illustration of the geometric relationships under different settings}(c)).
-The velocity component of ocean currents along and perpendicular to the line between the vehicle location and the LOS position are $V^a_c = U_c\cos\psi_{cd}$ and $V^p_c = U_c\sin\psi_{cd}$, respectively, where $\psi_{cd} = \psi_c - \psi_d$.
+For energy consumption computation, the travel time is also required, which can be approximated using the vehicle speed towards the desired waypoint~\cite{yang2020robust}.
+Denote $U_c$ and $\psi_c$ as the magnitude and direction of the ocean current in the horizontal plane. $\psi_d$ is the direction of the line between the vehicle current location and the desired waypoint (see Fig.~\ref{fig:Illustration of the geometric relationships under different settings}(b)).
+The velocity component of ocean currents along and perpendicular to the line between the vehicle location and the desired waypoint are $V^a_c = U_c\cos\psi_{cd}$ and $V^p_c = U_c\sin\psi_{cd}$, respectively, where $\psi_{cd} = \psi_c - \psi_d$.
 The vehicle speed towards the LOS position under current then is derived as